-Monitoring and mitigation requirement 4.4-3 in the Peace II SEIR calls for annual reporting for the PBHSP.

-Annual reports will be prepared and will include recommendations for ongoing monitoring and any adaptive management actions required to mitigate any measured loss or prospective loss of riparian habitat that may be attributable to the Peace II Agreement (emphasis added).
+Monitoring and mitigation requirement 4.4-3 in the Peace II SEIR calls for annual reporting for the PBHSP, that will include recommendations for ongoing monitoring and any adaptive management actions required to mitigate any measured loss or prospective loss of riparian habitat that may be attributable to the Peace II Agreement (emphasis added).
 The meaning of "prospective loss" in this context is "future potential losses" of riparian habitat.
 Predictive modeling of groundwater levels can be used to answer question 8 from the AMP:

-Are there areas of prospective loss of riparian habitat that may be attributable to the Peace II Agreement?
+• Are there areas of prospective loss of riparian habitat that may be attributable to the Peace II Agreement?